 Information for District Assessment Coordinators and Assessment Administrators:

 How do I know which staff have completed trainings or the Assurance of Test Security and Non-Disclosure form?

-Once you log in to TMS, you can access a report of completed trainings for district staff by selecting “Reports” from the menu on the upper right.
+Once you log in to TMS, you can access a report of completed trainings for district staff by selecting “Admin” on the upper right and then selecting “Reports” from the dropdown menu.
 You will be prompted to enter your PearsonAccess Next username and password.

 From the Reporting screen, the default view is for the current school year; if necessary, you can change the school year from the Select a School Year dropdown menu.
 There are two reports available; Overview (summary of completed trainings) and Staff Records (completed trainings by staff person).
 Select the applicable view button to view the report online.
 Select download Excel report to generate a combined report for your district.
 The combined report will contain an Overview tab and Staff Records tab.